Gering's Kaden Bohnsack makes commitment to Chadron State football official

-GERING — Kaden Bohnsack has thrown and caught a pass during his prep football career at Gering High School.
+GERING — Kaden Bohnsack both threw and caught a pass during his prep football career at Gering High School.
 He also brought down a quarterback and ball carrier in the backfield more than a few times as well.

-"I definitely like the offensive side of the ball more," Bohnsack said with a slight smile.
-"I just like like being able to score and stuff like that
+“I definitely like the offensive side of the ball more,” Bohnsack said with a slight smile.
+“I just like being able to score and stuff like that.”

 People are also reading…

-"Definitely knew he had the talent (to play in college).
-We saw glimpses of it last year as a junior," O'Boyle said.
-"Then this summer when we were up at the football camp, he really flipped a switch.
+“Definitely knew he had the talent (to play in college).
+We saw glimpses of it last year as a junior,” O’Boyle said.
+“Then this summer when we were up at the football camp, he really flipped a switch.
 He impressed quite a few people up there.
-It's been cool to see him grown, not only as a football player but just as a person over these last three years.
-He has been a guy that has bought in sine Day One and I'm just excited to see where he takes it from here."
+It’s been cool to see him grown, not only as a football player but just as a person over these last three years.
+He has been a guy that has bought in since day one and I’m just excited to see where he takes it from here.”

 Bohnsack was a two-way starter for Gering, at defensive end and tight end.
 He also was the Bulldogs’ quarterback until he shifted positions this season.